thomasdefise/CertificationsNotes/Microsoft Certified - DevOps Engineer Expert/DevelopAnInstrumentationStrategy.md

 - **High throughput**: Build high-volume workloads on Event Grid.
 - **Built-in Events**: Get up and running quickly with resource-defined built-in events.
 - **Custom Events**: Use Event Grid to route, filter, and reliably deliver custom events in your app.

+#### Side Note: Boot Diagnostics

+Boot diagnostics is a debugging feature for Azure virtual machines (VM) that allows diagnosis of VM boot failures.
+Boot diagnostics enables a user to observe the state of their VM as it is booting up by collecting serial log information and screenshots.

+> *You need a storage account to store boot diagnostics data, the boot screenshots, and logs.*

 ### Manage Access control to the monitoring platform